dasch-swiss/dsp-tools/docs/cli-commands.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# The CLI commands of DSP-TOOLS
+# The CLI Commands of DSP-TOOLS

-## Before starting: Have in mind the subdomains of a DSP server
+## Before Starting: Have in Mind the Subdomains of a DSP Server

 DaSCH follows some conventions when setting up DSP servers.
 Most of the commands documented on this page